osmarks/legacy-website/experiments/index.md

 * [AutoScorer](/scorer/) can keep numerical scores during games.
 It was designed for use handling Monopoly money but is pretty generic.
 * [RPNCalc3](/calc3/) is like the RPNCalc above, but better.
 Now with subtraction!
 (Note about version numbers: v1 was a command-line program, v2 is the original available here, v3 is this)
 * The [Idea Generator](/ideagen/), home of terrible procedurally-generated ideas.

+I also have a bunch of stuff for the Minecraft mods ComputerCraft and OpenComputers.
+It can be found here, mostly: [my pastebin](https://pastebin.com/u/osmarks).